 March 29, 2018

-For N > 3 samples, the variance of the sample mean is increased by a ratio of (N – 1) / (N – 3) compared to using Eq.
-13. Fig.13 shows the modified number (tvalue) of standard deviations σ x used for the confidence interval for different confidence levels as a function of the number of samples used.
-Then the estimate for the true mean is
+For N > 3 samples, the variance of the sample mean is increased by a ratio of (N – 1) / (N – 3) compared to Equation 13.
+Figure 3.13 shows the modified number (tvalue) of standard deviations σ x to calculate the confidence interval for different confidence levels as a function of the number of samples.
+Equation 15 provides the estimate for the true mean.

 For N > 50, the t-distribution converges to the normal distribution, and Figure 3.13 is a valid option.

 The statement of the confidence interval often omits the confidence level.
 In many cases, a confidence level of 95% is assumed and a confidence interval of approximately ± 2σ is used.
 This is true in many opinion polls when a plus/minus percent margin of error is appended to the percentage results given.
 In surveys with N respondents, the standard deviation is assumed to be σ = 0.5/N1/2, so a margin of error of ± 4% (with a confidence level of 95%) simply means that approximately N = 1/(0.04)2 = 625 people were surveyed (4% = 0.04 = 2σ = 1/ N1/2).